What is the mission of the Stem Cells Transplant Institute?

 What diseases can be treated with stem cells?

-The ability of stem cells to turn into any cell type that the body needs means that they have major potential to treat diseases where tissue has been damaged.
+The ability of stem cells to differentiate, or turn into any cell type that the body needs, means they have the potential to treat diseases involving damaged tissue(s).
 This is an exciting and promising area for medicine that may revolutionize the treatment of many diseases.

 How stem cells are classified?